Unicon/cas-mfa/README.md

 # How do I build this and try it out? [![Build Status](https://secure.travis-ci.org/Unicon/cas-mfa.png)](http://travis-ci.org/Unicon/cas-mfa)

+* This project is currently configured to integrate with CAS server `v3.5.2`.
 * From the command line, run `mvn clean package` and grab the produced `cas.war` file from the overlay directory.
 * Or, modify the `build.xml` ANT build accordindly to your environment and simply run `ant deploy`.